swift502/Krteq/README.md

 An extended 5x12 keyboard with 2 extra keys.
 Intended for ortho layouts with a shifted number row, allowing for the placement of the delete and tilde keys above their usual spots.
 PCBs are designed in Kicad, case in Blender.

-Krteq is a successor to [Krtkus](https://github.com/swift502/Krtkus), aiming to improve the former design to create a more maintainable, better encapsulated and overall more complete product.
+Krteq is a successor to [Krtkus](https://github.com/swift502/Krtkus), improving on the former design to create a more maintainable, better encapsulated and overall more complete product.

 - Low profile
 - Hotswap